Mordell-Weil group as Galois modules: The Galois module structure of Mordell-Weil groups

-For the final item, the surjectivity of $\alpha$ and the triviality of $\Sha_k$ imply again that $H^1(G,M)=0$.
+For the final part~\ref{pp4_item}, the surjectivity of $\alpha$ and the triviality of $\Sha_k$ imply that $H^1(G,M)=0$.
 As the rank grows but is equal to $1$ over $k$, we must have $M=\ZZ_p[G]$.
 This now also implies that $H^2(G,M)=0$.
 From Lemma~\ref{sha_descent_lem} we learn that $\eta$ is surjective.
 Since $G$ is a $p$-group, the triviality of $\Sha_K^G$ implies that $\Sha_K$ is trivial. \end{proof}